 I have a post and video coming soon to demo how to use the Silhouette sticker papers with a Cricut.
 Because the Holographic and Iridescent Sticker Papers are so glossy and reflective, the Print then Cut Sensor doesn’t always register the registration box.
 BUT, I figured out a hack that solves this problem that I’ll share next week.
 If you don’t want to wait (and still want to try it)- it does sometimes work.

-How to Make Retro 80’s Name Stickers in Procreate 5X
+How to Make Retro 80’s Name Stickers on Procreate with Cricut

 From My FREE Resource Library: